 Pain occurs in most patients at advance stage of the disease.
 This may vary in intensity from mild to severe.
-It may last for hours or sometimes days at a time and sometime strong painkillers also gets no effect (cannot stop the pain THE TOLE'S NEURO ACUPUNCTURE Chronic Pancreatitis treatment can stop the pain immediately usually after 30 minutes).
+It may last for hours or sometimes days at a time and sometime strong painkillers also gets no effect.
 It often radiates through to the back and can sometimes be relieved by crouching forward.
 It is commonly brought on by food consumption and so patients may be afraid to eat.
 It is also commonly severe through the night.
 The pain varies in nature, being gnawing, stabbing, aching or burning, but it tends to be constant when at late stage and may comes and go in waves.
 It may sometimes burn itself out but can remain an ongoing problem.

 The mechanism of the pain is the obstruction of Qi in the organ.
 Some patients will have obstruction to the small ducts in the pancreas by small stones, and this is thought to cause back pressure and destruction of the pancreas.
 There is no relationship between the severity of the pain and the severity of the pancreatic inflammation.